Jimmy Young (broadcaster): Disc jockey and radio broadcaster

 After a period with Radio Luxembourg, Young joined the BBC.
 He became a host of Housewives' Choice, on the BBC Light Programme, and later he became one of the first disc jockeys on BBC Radio 1, presenting the weekday mid-morning show from 1967 to 1973.
 He then joined BBC Radio 2 in 1973, where he presented a daily lunchtime news and current affairs programme.
 The show (which he referred to as "The JY Prog"), ran from 2 July 1973 to 20 December 2002.

 He developed a popular approach to current affairs and regularly interviewed Margaret Thatcher while she was Prime Minister.
 He broadcast from around the world, including several live shows from Moscow, the first in 1977, and interviewed every British Prime Minister from 1964 to 2010.
 His theme music was "Town Talk" by Ken Woodman & His Piccadilly Brass.
-BFN ('Bye for now') was one of his catchphrases.
+"BFN" ('Bye for now') was one of his catchphrases.

 Although he was offered the opportunity to present a weekend current affairs programme, he turned it down.
 His radio slot was taken over by the former Newsnight presenter, Jeremy Vine.
 Shortly after leaving and retiring from the BBC, Young wrote a newspaper column criticising his former employer for instances of "brutality", and making clear that it had not been his idea to leave.
 He declined lunch with his successor and the pair never met.

 He continued to write a weekly column for the Sunday Express newspaper until he retired from this role in November 2014.
 He did present a Christmas Day show in 2003 on BBC Radio Gloucestershire.
-On the same day he also appeared on 'Loose Ends' on BBC Radio 4.
+On the same day he also appeared on Loose Ends on BBC Radio 4.

 Young returned to BBC Radio 2 in 2011 with a special one-hour programme in celebration of his 90th birthday.
 Sir Jimmy Young at 90, broadcast on 20 September 2011, heard him in conversation with his friend and former sparring partner Ken Bruce, looking back over his career.
 In March 2012 Young returned to presenting on Radio 2 after over nine years when he joined Desmond Carrington on a weekly show entitled Icons of the '50s.
 His final radio appearance was in February 2016 when he gave a brief tribute to his former colleague Sir Terry Wogan on Radio 2's Jeremy Vine Show, the programme that replaced Young's in 2003.

 Awards

-Young was appointed an Officer of the Order of the British Empire (OBE) in 1979, and promoted to Commander of the Order of the British Empire (CBE) in 1993.
+Young was appointed an Officer of the Order of the British Empire (OBE) in the 1979 Birthday Honours, and promoted to Commander of the Order of the British Empire (CBE) in the 1993 New Year Honours.
 In the 2002 New Year Honours, he was knighted for services to radio broadcasting.

 Autobiography

 His first autobiography, J.Y.: The Autobiography of Jimmy Young, was published by W.H.
 Allen in 1974.
 His second autobiography, Forever Young: The Autobiography, was published by Hodder & Stoughton in 2003.
+In addition he wrote a book in 1982 simply entitled Jimmy Young that concentrated on his broadcasting career.